biodiversity-aq/DistApp/README.md

 ## Notes

 * Data pre-processing is a crucial step to ensure the performance of the Shiny application.
-Run `preprocess_data.R` whenever the source data is updated on the GitHub repository.
+Run `preprocess_data.R` whenever the source data is updated on the SourceCooperative repository.
 * The application is designed to display static visualizations based on the pre-processed data.
 Additional information (metadata) about each layer and more advanced interactive features may be added to the user interface in future updates.

 ## Contributions